santedev/blanke/README.md

 Note: `.no-sidebar` styles are automatically loaded.
 * Smartly organized starter CSS in `style.css` that will help you to quickly get your design off the ground.
 * Full support for `WooCommerce plugin` integration with hooks in `inc/woocommerce.php`, styling override woocommerce.css with product gallery features (zoom, swipe, lightbox) enabled.
-* Licensed under GPLv2 or later. :) Use it to make something cool.

 Installation
 ---------------